 Skillshare also has a forum where students can ask questions and share ideas.

 Cost: $22.00 per month for access to all Skillshare courses.
 (The first 14 days of Skillshare are free.)
 You can save by opting for an annual subscription for $113.88 (or $9.49 per month).
-Skillshare also offers periodic discounts on both the monthly and annual rates.
+Skillshare also offers periodic discounts on both monthly and yearly rates.

 19. Direct Marketing Association: Copywriting Essentials Course

-This six-week training course taught by Clare Harrison of Full Circle Consulting is different from all of the others we’ve profiled in that it’s an interactive course.
-This means that you get weekly feedback on your course work.
-We also like that it includes some materials on online copywriting as well as writing for digital marketing.
+This six-week training course taught by Clare Harrison of Full Circle Consulting differs from all of the others we’ve profiled in that it’s an interactive course.
+This means that you get weekly feedback on your coursework.
+We also like that it includes some materials on online copywriting and writing for digital marketing.

-Course materials include links to the live video classes and downloadable materials to accompany the classes.
+Course materials include links to the live video classes and downloadable materials to accompany the lessons.

 Cost: $499.00.
 There are discounts for Direct Marketing Association members.